 Although many campus-scale developments are reasonable contestants for water reuse facilities due to the amount of sewage generated by the development for treatment, Georgia Tech is of special interest for a water reuse facility due to the upstream sewer catchment that reaches campus via major sewer trunks passing through campus as part of the Tanyard Creek combined sewer system.
-At the point that the combined sewer system intersects with the southwest portion native wetland ecology + restore freshwater resource
+At the point that the combined sewer system intersects with the southwest portion of campus, the system is conveying nearly 5.5 million gallons on any average day from Downtown toward the lowlands.
+This positioning allows a water reuse facility on campus to feasibly tap sewage from the combined trunk sewer to increase the amount of wastewater treated for non-potable use beyond what would be possible otherwise.